saschaschramm/github-copilot/README.md

 ## Communication
 ### Language model

-To generate a completion, the extension sends a POST request to the endpoint `https://copilot-proxy.githubusercontent.com/v1/engines/copilot-codex/completions`.
-The payload is derived from the above object:
+To generate a completion, the extension sends a POST request to the endpoint `https://copilot-proxy.githubusercontent.com/v1/engines/copilot-codex/completions`:
 ``` Json
 {
     "method": "POST",